In-Situ Mass Stabilisation

 Site Investigation & Binder Design

-Soil sampling, classification, and laboratory testing define the native soil properties.
-Laboratory mix design testing then determines the binder type and dosage required to achieve the target strength for the specific native soil profile.
+Soil sampling, classification, and laboratory testing define the soil properties.
+Laboratory mix design testing then determines the binder type and dosage required to achieve the target strength for the specific soil profile.

 Step 2